TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow_rom.md

   - This `.appimage.hs_fs` (also known as tispl.bin) file can then be sent or copied to a boot media (via USB-DFU or via UART).
   - `rom_image_gen.py` script is used to combine the different components required for ROM to an .appimage.hs_fs file (also known as tispl.bin) which is a concatenation of the following files:
     - Trusted-Firmware-A bl31.bin
-    - Security firmware binary
+    - Security firmware (TIFS) binary
     - TIFS inner certificate
-    - General board-configuration binary
+    - Application image binary
-    - Security board-configuration binary
+    - Board-configuration binary containing general and security board-config blobs
-    - Application image (.appimage.hs_fs)
     - Outer OpenSSL certificate required for ROM boot
 - This `.appimage.hs_fs` is then sent to the EVM using UART or USB-DFU.

 ## Sending the application for boot

 - Once the application image (`.appimage.hs_fs`) is created one needs to copy or send these to a supported boot media so that the application can start executing once the SOC is powered ON.
-- When running the application we also need to flash a pre-Bootloader or preBL image.
+- When running the application we also need to send a pre-Bootloader or preBL image.
 ## Booting the application

 After a preBL and application image is flashed, shown below is the high level boot flow, after the SOC is powered on.